Why a Sensory Space?

 Do you find your child is constantly chewing on his/her shirt sleeves, pencils, straws or other items?
 You may wish to try out some chewelry for him/her!
 Chewelry is worn as jewelry, but the pendant is safe to chew on and satisfies that sensory need in a socially acceptable manner for those who seek it.
 There are many styles of chewelry, so the use of it can extend well beyond the early years and even into adulthood for those who need it.

 Do you or a loved one struggle to sit still?
 If so, you may wish to try out a wobble cushion.
-I have sat in meetings where these were brought out and all of the adults commented on how much easier it was to focus!
+As an adult, I love meetings where these are available!
+It truly does make it easier to focus!
 They also can work wonders for kids who need that extra bit of sensory available to them.
 Wobble cushions come in a variety of colors, so it is easy to match with a favorite color as well!

 Need the entire chair to move while requiring better posture for the individual?
 Try out these wobble chairs.
 They also come in a variety of colors.
 Be sure to order the size you need for you or your child as they do come in different sizes to best meet your needs.